aleshaleksey/fansys23/08-spell-list.md

 **Description**: If used on an elemental[earth], or enchanted ground it must make a WIS save, else it is charmed for one round.
 Natural, unworked earth (but not solid rock) can be manipulated as follows:

 + Move earth up to 10ft, as long as there is an open conduit of earth for it and space in the destination square (ie, you cannot float the earth through air, water and another medium).
-+ Cause the square to become difficult terrain, or difficult terrain caused by earth features to become freely passable.
++ Cause the square to become difficult terrain, or cause difficult terrain (due to earth features) to become freely passable.
 + Change the cosmetic qualities of the earth.

 ___